OpenGATE/opengate/docs/source/user_guide_1_intro.md

 Here is a video recorded on 2022-07-28 : [video](https://drive.google.com/file/d/1fdqmzhX0DFZUIO4Ds0PQZ-44obCqWb8R/view?usp=sharing).
 Please note, it was recorded at early stage of the project, so maybe outdated.

-### myBinder (highly experimental)
+### Notebooks, myBinder (experimental)

-You can try by yourself the examples with myBinder.
-On the Github Readme, click on the myBinder shield to have the latest update.
-When the jupyter notebook is started, you can have access to all examples in the repository: `notebook/notebook`.
-Be aware, the multithreaded (MT) and visu examples do not work on that platform.
+You can try the examples without any installation using myBinder.
+On the [GitHub page](https://github.com/OpenGATE/opengate), click on the myBinder icon to start running a remote notebook.
+When the jupyter notebook is started (it can take some times), you have access to all examples in the repository: `notebook/notebook`.